 The Biden Administration has made cybersecurity one of its top priorities.
 Through a bevy of public-private partnerships, cybersecurity is receiving more attention, more funding, and more resources than ever before.
 It’s a start.
-But meeting the nation’s goals on cybersecurity will also require a shift in the general public’s mindset to the point where best practices in cybersecurity aren’t just the domain of tech-savvy professionals, but common sense.
+But meeting the nation’s goals on cybersecurity will also require a shift in the general public’s mindset to the point where best cybersecurity practices aren’t just the domain of tech-savvy professionals, but common sense.

-October is Cybersecurity Awareness Month.
+October is National Cybersecurity Awareness Month.
 It’s a time to raise awareness around the importance of cybersecurity and ensure that Americans have all the resources they need to be safer and more secure online.
 It’s also an opportunity to highlight the essential role that today’s cybersecurity professionals play in making the online and offline worlds safer.
-Now in its 18th year, Cybersecurity Awareness Month has never been more important.
+Now in its 19th year, National Cybersecurity Awareness Month has never been more important.

 To learn more about the state of cybersecurity today, and where it’s going, read on.

-Lisa Plaggemier is the Interim Executive Director of the National Cyber Security Alliance (NCSA), where she has served as a board member since 2018.
+Lisa Plaggemier is the Executive Director of the National Cyber Security Alliance (NCSA), where she has served as a board member since 2018.
 She has held several cybersecurity leadership roles, including Director of Security Culture, Risk, and Client Advocacy at CDK Global; Chief Evangelist at Infosec; and Chief Strategy Officer at MediaPro.

 The Covid-19 pandemic had a significant impact on the cybersecurity landscape.
 With many companies and organizations making quick pivots to remote-work arrangements, it was crucial that cybersecurity practices be adjusted to secure the sensitive information being stored and transmitted outside of traditional offices.